 See below for the staff support and various roles available to students to get involved with...
 In addition to this we have over 3,000 registered volunteers who actively engage in opportunities throughout the academic year.

-The Community Action team helps to create an active volunteering culture throughout the College into the local community.
+The Volunteering team helps to create an active volunteering culture throughout the College into the local community.
 The team is led by the Volunteer Manager supported by the Volunteer Coordinator, Project Assistant and a team of student leaders.
 There’s always someone about to talk to so please do get in contact with any questions or queries you may have.

-Community Action aims to develop a strong sense of community spirit and provides opportunity to shape and contribute to this through the team member role.
-This is a volunteering ambassador role to represent Community Action at a number of volunteer recruitment events, College open days, community partner events, and national initiatives such as Student Volunteering Week, and Volunteers' Week.
+Royal Holloway Volunteering aims to develop a strong sense of community spirit and provides opportunity to shape and contribute to this through the team member role.
+This is a volunteering ambassador role to represent Volunteering at a number of volunteer recruitment events, College open days, community partner events, and national initiatives such as Student Volunteering Week, and Volunteers' Week.
 Team members are associated to one student-led project for the year to provide support for project leaders.
 Furthermore the role has a mentoring element where team members inspire and support school pupils, college students, and peers to encourage them to actively volunteer.
 Full training and support is provided, and this opportunity is recorded as a level 3 Passport Award activity.

-Team Member recruitment is open, so apply now for the academic year 2017-18.
+Team Member recruitment is now closed, recruiment for next academic year will open during Student Volunteering Week 2018.

-Community Action supports a range of community projects led by student volunteers.
+Royal Holloway Volunteering supports a range of Social Action projects led by student volunteers.
 These projects recruit 2 or 3 leaders to run the project each academic year who usually have already been involved with the project.
 Each project has an associate from the team, and some work direct with a community partner representative too.
 Training, support, reviews, and a handbook are provided, and this opportunity is recorded as a level 3 Passport Award activity.

 Project Leader recruitment opens in term two, you can apply to lead a specific project or select undecided if you are happy to be allocated to a project.
 Handover and training at end of term three.